 The weather in the Amazon is more often dry nowadays and when it is, the world's biggest rainforest produces vast quantities of CO2.
-This may be the forest's death warrant, with serious consequences for the climate.
-Wageningen researchers see both signs of stress and a suprising degree of resilience.
+This may be the forest's death warrant, with serious consequences for climate.
+Wageningen researchers see both signs of stress and a surprising degree of resilience.

 A lot of water combined with heat and sunlight provide ideal conditions for luxuriant plant growth.
 This becomes apparent when rain suddenly becomes scarce, as it did in 2005, 2010 and 2015.
 The vegetation grew at a slower pace and there were more forest fires.

 Drought causes problems for trees and other plants which are used to a humid environment.
 The crowns of trees thin out and some trees die off completely.
 The response of forests to more frequent droughts is surprising: the forest may change in the composition of species present but it remains tropical rainforest, with more or less the same amount of biomass and of sequestrated CO2.